-Sometimes you may see the phrase "fat in dry matter" (fat i.d.m.).
-That's different from other stated fat contents; it takes into account water in the cheese, and water of course doesn't have fat in.
-It's used by professional cheesemakers because it is more; it is more reliable because, as a cheese ages and water evaporates from it, percentages can change.
-Dry matter doesn't evaporate, so the ratio of fat to dry matter won't change.
+Sometimes you may see the phrase “fat in dry matter” (fat i.d.m.).
+That’s different from other stated fat contents; it takes into account water content in the cheese.
+It’s used by professional cheesemakers because it is more reliable.
+The reason it’s a more reliable and accurate measure is that as a cheese ages and water evaporates from it, the ratio of the cheese left behind that is fat increases.
+But dry matter doesn’t evaporate, so measuring the ratio of fat to dry matter won’t change.

 As a rule of thumb, you use the following multipliers to roughly arrive at the “fat in dry matter” measurement: